qbs/qbs.io/content/community/_index.md

 Since The Qt Company stopped working on Qbs, it has been developed by the open-source community.
 We greatly improved the project since then, added a lot of new features and reworked core parts to boost performance.
-We hit a mahor milestone in April 2023, when we [released](../blog/release-2.0.0/) Qbs 2.0.
-For mor details on the State of the Project, see the related [blog post](../blog/project-state/).
+We hit a major milestone in April 2023, when we [released](../blog/release-2.0.0/) Qbs 2.0.
+For more details on the State of the Project, see the related [blog post](../blog/project-state/).

 ## Getting Help and Submitting Bugs